 If you are an undergraduate student with a strong background in math, probability, and signals, and you are interested in exploring the world of research in video surveillance, biomedical imaging, wireless networking, network computing, control theory, etc., we offer a limited number of REU (Research Experiences for Undergraduates) and Undergraduate Research Opportunities Program (UROP) scholarships.
 There exist other research opportunities as well.
 Please contact an IDS faculty member from the area you are interested in.

 If you are a prospective graduate student interested in one of the IDS research areas, and have a strong background in electrical and computer engineering, mathematics, probability, and algorithms, we encourage you to apply to the ECE graduate program.
-The top-ranked PhD-program applicants are usually offered a Dean’s Fellowship, Graduate Teaching Fellowship or, in exceptional circumstances, a Research Assistantship in the first year of the studies.
+The top-ranked PhD-program applicants are usually offered a Dean’s Fellowship, ECE Fellowship or, in exceptional circumstances, a Research Assistantship in the first year of the studies.
 After the first year and passing the ECE PhD qualifying exam, most candidates are offered a Research Assistantship by one or more IDS faculty members.
 We do not offer fellowships or assistantships to MS students, however exceptional candidates may be considered for participation in research projects.
-For details about the admission procedures, please visit the Prospective ECE Graduate Students page.
+For details about the admission procedures, please visit either the Prospective PhD Students page or the Prospective Masters Students page.

 Please note that admissions are handled by the ECE Department and the College of Engineering, and not by the IDS Laboratory, and therefore please do not contact IDS faculty about the application process.
 If you are an exceptionally strong candidate with an established publication record in one or more of the IDS research areas, in parallel with the official application to the ECE graduate program, you may wish to contact one or more IDS faculty members in your research areas of interest by sending your CV, as this helps in our recruiting efforts.
 However, due to the large volume of email that faculty receive, we regret that we may not be able to reply to the vast majority of requests; please do not be offended.